darentanDZ/darentanDZ.github.io/_posts/2017-2-26-TechTips-|-How-To-Hide-Your-Likes-Following-and-Now-friends-with-?.md

 Step 3: Click on the “Pencil” button
 Step 4: Click “Hidden from timeline” for each of the Page likes you want to hide

-Note: Unfortuantely, due to recent changes to Facebook, there is no way to disable all at once anymore.
+Note: Unfortunately, due to recent changes to Facebook, there is no way to disable all at once anymore.
 Posts and comments also cannot be disabled.

 #Conclusion
 Congratulations!
 You have just learnt to disable Likes, Follows and Friends with from appearing in your friend’s news feed.
 You do not have to worry about being spammed with UP UP UP anymore!